Farama-Foundation/PettingZoo/docs/atari/warlords.md

 Defend your fortress from the ball and hit it towards your opponents.

+When your fortress falls, you receive -1 reward and are done.
 If you are the last player standing, you receive +1 reward.

-Note that due to a standing bug in the implementation, the players are not done when their fortress is destroyed and cannot move, nor is their reward penalized.

 [Official wizard_of_wor manual](https://atariage.com/manual_html_page.php?SoftwareLabelID=598)